Laura10101/kitten-calculator/README.md

   - When the user has finished entering all the required information for dad and mum, and has clicked the "Calculate kittens" button, a preloader is displayed while the kitten results are being calculated.
   - The preloader shows an animation to illustrate that the browser has not crashed.
   - The preloader also display a countdown to let the user know how long it will be until their results are ready.
-  - Primarily this serves a functional purpose, but it also a psychological one.
+  - Primarily this serves a functional purpose, but it also has a psychological purpose.
 Psychological studies tell us that humans tend to have more trust in complex computer calculations where they have taken some time to 'process'.
 Having a small delay of a few seconds therefore increases users' perceived value of the process, and trust in it.
 Additionally, having the countdown helps to build a sense of excitement as people wait to find out what colour kittens they can expect.
   ![The results preloader](https://laura10101.github.io/kitten-calculator/documentation/features/results-countdown.png)

   The results preloader uses an asynchronous timeout process to control the global countdown variable.
 The timer is set to one second and when that second is up, the countdown variable is decremented by 1.
 To avoid any syncronisation issues, each timeout (other than the initial one) is only set within the lambda function that is passed to its predecessor timeout.

 - __Kitten Results Display__
   - Once the kitten results have been calculated, they are displayed to the user through the results display.
-  - The results display shows all of the phenotypes that could be produced by pairing the entered mum and dad.
+  - The results display shows all of the phenotypes that could be produced by pairing the entered parents.
-  - Images are displayed showing what each phenotype will look like.
+  - Images are displayed showing what each kitten phenotype will look like.
-  - Additionally, the probability of that phenotype being produced by the pairing of mum and dad is displayed.
+  - Additionally, the probability of that phenotype being produced by the pairing is displayed.
   - The textual description of the phenotype is also displayed.
-  - This allows the user to understand the range of kittens they could get from mum and dad, and the likelihood of each.
+  - This allows the user to understand the range of kittens they could get from the parents entered, and the likelihood of each.
   ![Example results](https://laura10101.github.io/kitten-calculator/documentation/features/results.png)

 - __Start Again Button__